jimmoua1/Gorest-API-Test/README.md

 `.header("Authorization", "Bearer <token_here>")`

-To be able to test the website API

-In order to get an `Authorization` go here
+To be able to test the website API go get an `Authorization` go here
 >https://gorest.co.in/consumer/login

+and paste it in *BaseTest.java* code shown above.